moj-analytical-services/iceberg-evaluation/docs/README.md

 - CDC changes - Implement a [Type 2 Slowly Changing Dimension (SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) to retain the full history of data.
 When a row is updated or deleted on the source database, the current record on the AP is "closed" and a new record is inserted with the changed data values.
 - Full load changes - Impute records which where deleted since the last full or CDC load to ensure deletions are accurately recorded

 The performance of the AWS Glue PySpark job has been degrading over the last few months, with monthly costs tripling.
-We would like to improve the Managed Pipeline curation step to make use of recent advancements.
+In addition, issues including large-volumes of missing-data and unexpected duplicates being introduced have occured, but given the complexity of the current job the root-cause could not be identified.
+We would like to improve the Managed Pipeline curation step to make use of recent advancements, reducing the complexity and creating a more efficient and maintainable solution.

 The Apache Hudi and Iceberg frameworks for data lakes can simplify and enhance incremental data processing (Note that Delta Lake by Databricks is also available but more compatible with the Databricks environment and hence disreguarded).
 AWS has also recently released [Athena version 3.0](https://aws.amazon.com/about-aws/whats-new/2022/10/amazon-athena-announces-upgraded-query-engine/) with performance improvements with additional [iceberg-related features](https://www.matano.dev/blog/2023/02/14/athena-v3-deep-dive).
 We may no longer need all the processing power of Spark, because we no longer need to read all the data to memory before being able to update.